-The Generalised Soil Type beneath the scheme extent is recorded as Alluvial soils (Scotland's Soils), which is also the Major Soil Group name.
+The Generalised Soil Type beneath the scheme extent is recorded as Mineral gleys (Scotland's Soils).

 Material assets and waste

 The proposed works are required to resurface the worn carriageway and reinstate road markings and studs.
 Materials used will consist of: